Sainagar Shirdi–Kakinada Port Express

-The 17205 / 17206 Sainagar Shirdi–Kakinada Port Express is an Express train belonging to Indian Railways South Central Railway zone that run between and in India.
+The 17205 / 17206 Kakinada Port–Sainagar Shirdi Express is an Express train belonging to South Coast Railway zone that run between and in India.

 Service

 It operates as train number 17205 from Sainagar Shirdi to Kakinada Port and as train number 17206 in the reverse direction serving the states of Maharashtra, Karnataka, Telangana & Andhra Pradesh.
 The train covers the distance of 1339 km in 22 hours 22 mins approximately at a speed of (50.5 km/h).

 Coaches

-The 17205 / 06 Sainagar Shirdi–Kakinada Port Express has one first AC coach, 3 AC 2-tier, Seven AC 3-tier, Three AC Economy Coaches, two sleeper class, two general unreserved & 2 EOG coaches.
+The 17205 / 06 Kakinada Port–Sainagar Shirdi Express has one first AC coach, 3 AC 2-tier, Seven AC 3-tier, Three AC Economy Coaches, two sleeper class, two general unreserved & 2 EOG coaches.
 It does not carry a pantry car.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.